Welcome to the #1 online resource for burial insurance available.

 Nearly all insurance providers that offer burial plans will offer plans that are simplified issue, this means you complete a short questionnaire which is then verified in the underwriting department and given an instant decision of acceptance.
 All of this is done with out requiring a medical exam.

-Below is a quick look at how each of these burial plans work.
+Below is a quick look at how each of these types of burial plans work.

 Level Benefit Burial Insurance Policies (Day One Coverage)